thejokertm/engram_vault/Postdrafts/finding-a-standard-for-capturing-knowledge.md

 These principles heavily rely on the idea of Evergreen Notes, popularized by [Andy Matuschak](https://notes.andymatuschak.org/Evergreen_notes) and [Maggie Appleton](https://maggieappleton.com/evergreens).

 I have adapted them to allow for different forms of creative expression.
 The vision I have for this project is to find new ways to mix the delivery of knowledge with art and creativity.
-I want to record what I have learned in interesting ways that trigger our emotional selves as well.
+I want to record what I have learned in interesting ways.
 It is not just about making a point, it is about creating something that resonates on an emotional level.

 ### Changelog (2)
 **🔵 UPDATED**: [Perfection is an illusion](./perfection-is-an-illusion.md)